 A Shadow Tree Common Hornbeam

 Our last tree native to the European continent is the Common Hornbeam, also known as Carpinus Betulus in Latin.
 Growing up to 15-20 meters in height, the tree grows well in warm climates and usually occurs at elevations of 600 meters.
 The Common Hornbeam that is a shadow tree prefers soft, fertile and moist soils.
 Having a shallow, wide-spreading root system, the Common Hornbeam is also preferred for landscaping purposes.

-Remember to follow Yıldız Entegre’s social media accounts throughout May to learn more about the trees in the European continent.
+Do not forget to closely follow Yıldız Entegre social media accounts during May to get to know the trees of the European continent better.